Author: Robbie Palmer | Reading time: 11.5 Minutes

 A Data Mesh is a proposed structure for retaining flexibility while providing data governance.
 It requires a lot of organisational restructuring, investment and maintenance, but could reap huge rewards for organisations with large amounts of complex data.
 Its methodology is to treat data as a product.

 Within the Data Mesh are Datasets.
 Each Dataset is treated as a product in its own right.
 Each Dataset has a cross-functional team responsible for it.
-An example of the roles that can exist within a Dataset team is Product Manager, domain expert, Bioinformatician, Data Scientist, Software Engineer and Data Engineer.
+An example of the roles that can exist within a Dataset team are Product Manager,t, Bioinformatician, Data Scientist, Software Engineer and Data Engineer.

 These Datasets may aggregate data from multiple sources where this is appropriate to provide a coherent context.
 Some Source Oriented Datasets will have a single modality, while others will represent multi-modal, multi-omic data.